Microsoft/IntuneDocs.pt-pt/intune/windows-information-protection-policy-create.md

 ## <a name="to-add-a-wip-policy"></a>Para adicionar uma política WIP

-Depois de configurar o Intune na sua organização, pode criar uma política específica do WIP através do [portal do Azure](https://docs.microsoft.com/intune-classic/deploy-use/azure-portal-for-microsoft-intune-mam-policies). <!---Is there an azure topic you can use instead of a classic? if not, should this topic be moved into the azure docset?--->
+Depois de configurar o Intune na sua organização, pode criar uma política específica do WIP através do [portal do Azure](https://docs.microsoft.com/intune-classic/deploy-use/azure-portal-for-microsoft-intune-mam-policies). <!---Is there an azure topic you can use instead of a classic? if not, should this topic be moved into the azure doc set?--->

 1. Aceda ao **dashboard de gestão de aplicações móveis do Intune** e selecione **Todas as definições** > **Política da aplicação**.